 Selecting and retaining a fine faculty is critical to a Burroughs education.
-Eighty-one percent of our teachers have advanced degrees, some of them multiple advanced degrees.
+Seventy-seven percent of our teachers have advanced degrees, some of them multiple advanced degrees.

 Quoting Head of School Andy Abbott, “The faculty at Burroughs is second to none, and I don't know of another school community that has a deeper reverence for great teachers or the art of teaching.
 I inherited a phenomenal faculty—full of teachers and coaches who love their subjects and the students they teach—and nothing is more important to me than maintaining the high standards that coaches and teachers have set here over the years.”
 Our teachers are given considerable autonomy and a thorough system of evaluation and professional growth.
 Department leadership resides in the hands of seasoned faculty, but chairmanships are rotated, guaranteeing fresh and multiple perspectives.